-- Get information about the hardware installed in your computer, such as the amount of RAM and the size of the storage device - Change the system configuration information. - Set or change a user-selectable option, such as the user password, type of hard drive installed, and enable or disable base devices.
+- Get information about the hardware installed in your computer, such as the amount of RAM and the size of the storage device. - Change the system configuration information. - Set or change a user-selectable option, such as the user password, type of hard drive installed, and enabling or disabling base devices.